NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

   A8, \field System Outdoor Air Method
       \type choice
       \key ZoneSum
-      \key VentilationRateProcedure
+      \key Standard62.1VentilationRateProcedure
-      \key SimplifiedProcedure
+      \key Standard62.1SimplifiedProcedure
       \default ZoneSum
 ```

 Based on the team's final decision, a new field could potentially be added to the `Sizing:System` object to represent the system's occupant diversity (`D`), as follows:
 ```
 Sizing:System,
-  N27, \field Occupant Diversity
+  N27; \field Occupant Diversity
       \type real
       \maximum 1.0
       \minimum> 0.0
       \default autosize
       \note The Occupant Diversity is used to determine a multi-zone system's outdoor air intake when the System Outdoor Air Method is
-      \note VentilationRateProcedure or the SimplifiedProcedure.
-If set to be autosized, it will be calculated using the information in
+      \note Standard62.1VentilationRateProcedure or the Standard62.1SimplifiedProcedure.
+If set to be autosized, it will be calculated
-      \note the People objects assigned to each zone attached to this system/airloop.
+      \note using the information in the People objects assigned to each zone attached to this system/airloop.
 ```
 For single-zone system, `D` should be equal to 1.0.
 A warning will be added to let users know when a value less than one has been specified for a single-zone system.